 On August 30, 2006, Marathon Investors, LLC, an entity owned and controlled by the Company's chairman, chief executive officer and secretary, purchased an aggregate of 5,500,000 sponsor warrants at a price of \$1.00 per warrant from the Company.
-This price approximates fair value as based on the anticipated trading price of the warrants and on the historical trading price of other comparable company warrants.
-Each warrant is exercisable at a price of \$6.00.
+This price was determined based on the anticipated trading price of the warrant and on the historical trading price of other comparable company warrants.
 Marathon Investors, LLC has agreed that it will not sell or transfer these warrants until completion of a Business Combination, except in certain limited circumstances.